Japanese Public Key Infrastructure (JPKI)

 8.2.
 Procedure flow for providing information on revocation of signatures by verifiers, etc. (private sector)

-J-LIS introduces the procedures, work flow, and necessary documents related to signature verification when private sector introduces Japanese Public Key Infrastructure as a PF operator.
+The J-LIS introduces the procedures, work flow, and documents required for verifying signatures when private sector introduces Japanese Public Key Infrastructure as a platform operator.

 Please refer to the following documents when checking the necessary procedures with J-LIS.